rolfchia/rolfusa-web/README.md

 ## Getting Started

 First, run the development server:

 - `npm run dev`
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Step-by-Step: Push Your Next.js App to GitHub

 1. Initialize Git (if not already done)

-- `cd webapps-aws-test`
+- `cd rolfusa-web`
 - `git init`

 2. Create a `.gitignore` file (Next.js already includes one).
 3. Stage and Commit Your Code

 - `git add .`
-- `git commit -m "Initial commit of webapps-aws-test with SSG and SSR"`
+- `git commit -m "Initial commit of rolfusa-web with SSG and SSR"`

 4. Create a GitHub Repo

-- Go to github.com → click New Repository → name it `webapps-aws-test` → choose Public or Private → click Create Repository.
+- Go to github.com → click New Repository → name it `rolfusa-web` → choose Public or Private → click Create Repository.

 5. Link Local Repo to GitHub

-- Copy the repo URL (e.g., https://github.com/chiachang100/rolf_webapps.git) and run:
+- Copy the repo URL (e.g., https://github.com/chiachang100/rolfusa-web.git) and run:
-- `git remote add origin https://github.com/rolfchia/webapps-aws-test.git`
+- `git remote add origin https://github.com/rolfchia/rolfusa-web.git`

 6. Push to GitHub

 - `git branch -M main`
 - `git push -u origin main`

 7. ✅ Done!

 ## Learn More